-The Oracle Database Adapter enables you to integrate the Oracle database residing behind the firewall of your on-premises environment with Oracle Autonomous Integration Cloud through use of the on-premises connectivity agent.
-Use the Oracle Database Adapter to poll for new and updated records for processing in Oracle Autonomous Integration Cloud.
+The Oracle Database Adapter enables you to integrate the Oracle database residing behind the firewall of your on-premises environment with Oracle Integration Cloud through use of the on-premises connectivity agent.
+Use the Oracle Database Adapter to poll for new and updated records for processing in Oracle Integration Cloud.
 For example, any new record added to the

-Employee table in your Oracle database can be synchronized with Oracle HCM Cloud using Oracle Autonomous Integration Cloud.
+Employee table in your Oracle database can be synchronized with Oracle HCM Cloud using Oracle Integration Cloud.
 In addition, use the Oracle Database Adapter to execute SQL queries or stored procedures in the Oracle database.
 For example, quotes in Oracle CPQ Cloud can be created as

 Orders in the on-premises Oracle database by sending SQL statements or stored procedures using the Oracle Database Adapter.